 Calypso ruffled her son’s unruly hair, beaming gratefully at the instructor.
 The memory lurched forward suddenly, and Zoe watched as her younger self was being comforted by her mother, tears dribbling down her chin.
 She recalled falling off the climbing rock and scraping her arm.
-Back then she had an irrational intolerance of pain.
+Back then she had an irrational intolerance for pain.
 You loser, Zoe thought to herself with a self-deprecating chuckle.

 “It hurts!” her younger self cried.
 She sounded so little.
 “I can’t do it!”